Mar 11, 2021

 3) Inspect The Foundation From The Outside

 Your foundation is often the source of water issues in your basement.
-Do a walk around of your home’s exterior, and check for cracks in the foundation as well as inspecting the exterior walls, siding, and brick for damage.
+Do a walk around of the exterior, and check for cracks in the foundation as well as inspecting the exterior walls, siding, and brick for damage.
 If you identify issues, contact a foundation specialist to take a look.

 4) Check The Seals Around Exterior Windows And Doors